vyos/vyos-1x/CONTRIBUTING.md

 You have an idea of how to make VyOS better or you are in need of a specific feature which all users of VyOS would benefit from?
-To send a feature request please search [Phabricator](https://vyos.dev) if there is already a request pending.
+To send a feature request please search the [development portal](https://vyos.dev) if there is already a request pending.
 You can enhance it or if you don't find one, create a new one by use the quick link in the left side under the specific project.